ISDuBA/ISDuBA/docs/isdubad-config.md

 - `port`: Port of the database server.
 Defaults to `5432`.
 - `database`: Name of the database.
 Defaults to `"isduba"`.
 - `user`: Name of the database user.
 Defaults to `"isduba"`.
-- `password`: Passwordof the database user.
+- `password`: Password of the database user.
 Defaults to `"isduba"`.
 - `admin_user`: Name of an admin database user.
 Only needed when migration is needed.
 Defaults to `"postgres"`.
 - `admin_database`: Name of an admin database.
 Only needed in case of migrations.
 Defaults to `"postgres"`.
 - `admin_password`: Password of the admin user.
 For migrations only.
 Defaults to `"postgres"`.